Women prisoners in Francoist Spain: Teenage prisoners

-Teenage girls could become wards of the state through Patronato de Proteccion a la Mujer.
+Teenage girls could become wards of the state through the so-called Board for the Protection of Women.
 Starting in 1941 and lasting until 1985, girls were taken to centers run by nuns as part of a state goal to rehabilitate the "fallen".
 Some of these girls were dropped off by parents who just no longer wanted to care for them, such was the case of Raquel Castillo.
 Some girls were put into state custody because they were denounced by family members.
 Marian Torralbo was denounced by her brother, a member of Acción Católica, for partying.
 All were incarcerated without a trial.
 Women could not leave in many cases until they were 25-years-old, when they reached legal adult maturity for women.

 Girls put into these reformatories were subject to virginity tests conducted by nuns.
 This was done on a daily basis, with girls forced to sit on a hospital bed where a doctor would ask them if they were a virgin.
 After they said yes, the doctor would imply they were liars and then put a stick up a girl's vagina to check without her consent.
 Many girls became hysterical during this process.
 The law changed in 1985 around girls taken into state custody, and no longer allowed minors to be placed under the control of the state for their own protection.
 Following this, all remaining reformatories were closed.